-Be sure to check the incredible detail, like the small flowers and distant backgrounds on the two horsed emperors.
+Be sure to check the incredible detail, like the small flowers and distant backgrounds accompanying the two horsed emperors.

 The most famous exhibit

-Allow yourself a little wry smile at the 16th and 17th century carved coconuts gilded with silver (it seems coconuts were a little rarer in Europe back then).
+Allow yourself a little wry smile at the 16th and 17th century precious carved coconuts gilded with silver (coconuts were a little rarer in Europe back then).

-Next: The Kunstkammer (Galleries 27 to 19)
+Part II: The Kunstkammer (Galleries 27 to 19)